guevarch/MechaCar_Statistical_Analysis/README.md

 ## Study Design: MechaCar vs Competition

 - A key metric that would be of interest to the consumer is the relationship of maintenance cost and the MSRP cost of the vehicle.
-The metrics we can test is the original MSRP, the value of the car after year 1 to 5, and the cost of maintenance from year 1 to 5.
+The metrics we can test is the original MSRP and the average cost of maintenance from year 1 to 5.
 The null hypothesis is there is no relationship between cost of vehicle and cost of maintenance.
 The alternative hypothesis is there is a strong relationship between vehicle cost and the cost of maintenance.